Dry Eye Services New Hampshire

 Dry Eye Treatment Portsmouth

 There are many things that can lead to DES, including environmental conditions, eyelid disorders, systemic diseases such as rheumatoid arthritis, lupus, and sarcoid, increasing age, some medications and nutritional deficiencies.
 There are many causes of dry eyes.
 Aging is certainly a factor; as people age, they secrete fewer tears, leading to dryness.
-Hormone depletion undoubtedly play a role, as dry eyes are also more common in women than men, especially post-menopausal women.
+Hormone depletion undoubtedly plays a role, as dry eyes are also more common in women than men, especially post-menopausal women.
 The tear film is made up of three layers; the lipid layer- thin and oily, the aqueous layer providing oxygen and nutrients, and the inner most layer which coats the eye with a substance called mucin that enables tears to stick to the eye’s surface.

 Treatments and Solutions